-Based on the pioneering work of Governor Mike Easley and the North Carolina Professional Teaching Standards Commission, the Teaching and Learning Conditions Survey begun in 2002 has now been replicated across the nation.
+Based on the pioneering work of North Carolina Governor Mike Easley and the North Carolina Professional Teaching Standards Commission, the Teaching, Empowering, Leading and Learning (TELL) Survey began in 2002 has now been replicated across the nation.

-New Teacher Center (NTC) assists states and school districts in administering the anonymous survey and has a proven track record of successful administration in twelve states.
+New Teacher Center (NTC) assists states and school districts in administering the anonymous survey and has a proven track record of successful administration in more than one dozen states.
 Working with a broad coalition of stakeholders, policymakers and practitioners NTC will:

 1. Design a Teaching and Learning Conditions Survey and communications plan that best reflects the needs of the state or district.

 The Survey is an online tool that collects the view of ALL teachers, principals and other licensed educators.
 Survey design is based on a validated set of questions we have used in other states.
 On the Survey, respondents share perceptions related to student achievement and teacher retention by answering questions focused on the presence of critical teaching conditions across key constructs including: